chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/wordpress.md

 cd edu-images-demos/php/wordpress
 ```

-You'll notice three different folders, each with a different demo that we'll cover in this guide.
+Here you will find three folders, each with a different demo that we'll cover in this guide.

 ## Example 1: Testing the Image with a Fresh WordPress Install
 You can use the `latest-dev` variant of the Chainguard WordPress Image to create a project from scratch and go through the installation wizard.
 This method is useful for testing the image and getting familiar with its features, however, changes made to the WordPress installation will not persist unless you set up a volume with proper permissions to share container contents with the host machine.
 We'll see how to do that in the next example.